 Related parties are defined as entities that have common interests as a result of ownership, control, affiliation or by contract.
 Related parties shall include but are not limited to the following:

+Any person or entity that has been identified under U.S. GAAP or SEC reporting as a related party;

 Affiliates of the reporting entity, as defined in paragraph 5;

 Trusts for the benefit of employees, such as pension and profit-sharing trusts and Employee Stock Ownership Plans that are managed by or under the trusteeship of management of the reporting entity, its parent or affiliates;

-The principal owners of the reporting entity;
+The principal owners, directors, officers who are engaged directly or indirectly in the activities of the reporting entity;

+Any immediate family member of a principal owner, director or executive officer of the reporting entity, which means any child, stepchild, parent, stepparent, spouse, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law, or individual related by blood or marriage whose close association is equivalent to a family relationship of such director, executive officer or nominee for director, or any person (other than a tenant or employee) sharing the household of such director, executive officer or nominee for director;

+Companies and entities which share common control, such as principal owners, directors, or officers, including situations where a principal owners, directors, or officers have a controlling stake in another reporting entity;

+Any non-controlling ownership greater than 10% results in a related party classification regardless of any disclaimer of control or disclaimer of affiliation.

 The management of the reporting entity, its parent or affiliates (including directors);